Why am I Running?

 Connections

-I have painted houses in this state, sold everything from furniture to car parts and worked through work study programs while attending school to get to where I am today.
-I've mentored other first generation students while I was finishing my degree and I've listened to countless families share their experiences.
-I deeply respect the working people who live in district 21.
+I have worked since I was 15: painting houses, working retail, selling everything from furniture to car parts, working in call center, participating in work study programs, and now teaching.
+I mentored other first generation students while I was finishing my degree.
+I've listened to countless families share their experiences.
+I respect the working people who live in district 21.
 It would be an honor to represent their voice.

 Six graduates in caps and gowns, smiling for a group photo at a graduation ceremony.